 Meanwhile, stack the cucumbers in the Kilner jars together with a sliced onion.
 Add a star anise, a cinnamon stick, a bay leaf or a few cloves if you are so inclined, then top up with the hot pickling liquor.
 Smaller off-cuts get the same treatment in a more chaotic order.

-Seal the jar and put it away for four weeks, then enjoy the pickled cucumbers with cheese or cold meats.
+Seal the jar, sterilise at 80 C for 20 minutes, then let cool down and put away.
+Give it at least a week or two to fully mature, then enjoy the pickled cucumbers with cheese or cold meats.